HiLab-git/SSL4MIS/README.md

 # Semi-supervised-learning-for-medical-image-segmentation.

 * More papers and code repositories will be updated later.
-In addition, we are trying to build a semi-supervised medical image segmentation benchmark to boost the semi-supervised learning research in medical image segmentation community.
+In addition, we are trying to build a semi-supervised medical image segmentation benchmark to boost the semi-supervised learning research in the medical image segmentation community.
 If you are interested, you can push your implementations or ideas to this repository at any time.
-## Literature reviews of semi-supervised learning approaches for medical image segmentation (**SSL4MIS**).
+## Literature reviews of semi-supervised learning approach for medical image segmentation (**SSL4MIS**).

 |Date|First and Last Authors|Title|Code|Reference|
 |---|---|---|---|---|